A2osX/A2osX/README.md

 There are two types of Technical Documentation available.
 First there is the Automatically Generated Documentation that is created from the source code of A2osX.
 These documents capture all the internal A2osX APIs and system calls available to the A2osX programmer.
 Developers should scan through these documents before beginning any A2osX project.
 In addition, please make sure you look at the programming template file that is the best start to any A2osX program; it can be found **[here](.Docs/.TEMPLATE.S.txt)**.

-In addition there is the developer generated Technical Specifications that document the internal and external A2osX commands, utilities and shell language.
+In addition, there is the developer generated Technical Specifications that document the internal and external A2osX commands, utilities and shell language.
 The master technical spec file can be found **[here](.Docs/Technical%20Spec.md)**.

 ### User Guide

 A draft of the first A2osX User Guide can be found on GitHub **[here](.Docs/User%20Guide.md)**.

-### Notes for Developers
+### Developers Guide

-A draft of the first A2osX Notes for Developers can be found on GitHub **[here](.Docs/Notes%20for%20Developers.md)**.
+A draft of the first A2osX Notes for Developers can be found on GitHub **[here](.Docs/Developers%20Guide.md)**.

 ## License

 A2osX is made available under the GNU License 2.0.
 Our Full License can he found **[Here](./License).**

+## Copyright

+Copyright 2015 - 2019, Remy Gibert and the A2osX contributors.